 - Available as a single complete collection, or in one or more of ten chronological segments

-Fresh scholarship on slavery and African American history
+Fresh scholarship on African American history

 The landmark work behind the digital edition

 The magisterial bibliography Afro-Americana 1553-1906 was first published in 1973.
-A second edition published in 2008, including 2,500 works acquired since 1973, now provides the bibliographic control for the Readex edition.
+A second edition published in 2008, including 2,500 works acquired since 1973, now provides the bibliographic control for the Readex digital collection.
 Afro-Americana Imprints, 1535-1922, is fully integrated into America’s Historical Imprints for seamless searching with Early American Imprints, Series I and II, including Supplements from the Library Company of Philadelphia.

 About the Library Company of Philadelphia

-The Library Company is an independent research library specializing in American history, society and culture from the 17th through the 19th centuries.
+The Library Company is an independent research library specializing in American history, society and culture from the 17th through 19th centuries.
 Founded in 1731 by Benjamin Franklin, the Library Company is America’s first successful lending library and oldest cultural institution.
-In 2007, its influential new Program in African American History was created.
+In 2007, its influential Program in African American History was created.